UBC-biol525D/UBC-biol525D.github.io/Topic_GWAS/readme.md

 </p>
 </details>

-Next, lets run a *GWAS*.
+## Genome-wide Association ##

 A nice thing about plink, the program we used in the previous tutorial, is that alot of programs take the .bed/.fam format for input, including the GWA program GEMMA.
 We're going to use the same VCF we used to infer patterns of population structure.
 It's amazing how easy it is to run a GWA, but we have to be careful about the statistical design and interpretation of these type of analyses.

 By default, GEMMA knows to take the 6th column of the plink .fam file as the dependent variable.
 So first, we need to modify this fam file to include or phenotype of interest.